ibhagwan/dots/README-vim.md

 - Don’t leave undos in your macro.
 If you undo in a macro to correct a mistake, always be sure to manually remove the mistake and the undo from the macro.
 In replay mode, an undo will undo the entire macro up until that point, erasing all of your hard work and bleeding the macro out into the rest of your text.

 - The above was taken from [Hillel Wayne's blog: Vim Macro Tricks](https://www.hillelwayne.com/vim-macro-trickz/).

+- Alternatively, you can resume recording a macro using the capitalized version of the registers, say we started recording into the `q` register with `qq` we can "pause" the macro recording with `q` and later resume recording with `qQ` (note the capitalized `Q`).

+- A neat trick to running macros quickly is to use the `.` register which is the last inputed text.
+Let's say we want to run a macro that does the simple task of transposing two adjacent characters `xp`, what we can do is enter INSERT mode, enter the macro keys, press `u` for undo and then execute the macro with `@.`, thus the entire sequence equals `ixp<Esc>u` and now we can run our macro with `@.`.

 ## <a id="marks">Marks</a>
 ```vim